 The EC declaration of conformity must contain the following particulars:

 1. business name and full address of the manufacturer and, where appropriate, his authorised representative;

-2. name and address of the person authorised to compile the technical file, who must be established in the Community;
+2. name and address of the person authorized to compile the technical file, who must be established in the Community;

 5. reference to the examination certificate;

-6. where appropriate, a reference to the harmonised standards used, as referred to in Article 7(2);
+6. where appropriate, a reference to the harmonized standards used, as referred to in Article 7(2);

 7. where appropriate, the reference to other technical standards and specifications used;